TCSRA Elected Officers, 2022-2023

 Left to right, top row: Sue Shannon, Patty Gee, and Will Gentz.

 Second row: ZiNita Carrell and Pat Slosson.

 Sue Shannon, President: Sue served a total of 44 years in Washington public school districts, including her last years at the Office of Superintendent of Public Instruction.
 After teaching in Longview and in Ellensburg, she came to North Thurston Public Schools (NTPS), where she began as an English teacher and assistant principal at Timberline High School.
 Her next positions were as an assistant superintendent for planning and construction at NTPS, as an assistant superintendent for curriculum and instruction at ESD 113, and as a director of learning and education policy at WEA.
 Sue has a bachelor’s degree, two master’s degrees, and a doctorate.
 She was one of the founders of the North Thurston Education Foundation and served as volunteer executive director from 1989 to 2016.
-A member of TCSRA for many years, Sue served one year as chair of the Finance Committee, was the TCSRA nominee for the Stan McNaughton Outreach Award in 2017 in recognition of her community volunteer work, and recently served on the nominating committee.
+A member of TCSRA for many years, Sue was president-elect in 2021–’22.
+She also served one year as chair of the Finance Committee, was the TCSRA nominee for the Stan McNaughton Outreach Award in 2017 in recognition of her community volunteer work, and recently served on the nominating committee.
 Sue’s late husband, Jim, was also a teacher and coach in North Thurston Public Schools.
 She has one son.
 Sue enjoys traveling, reading, music, and spending time with family and friends.

 Vice President: Open position.